marcopellegrinoit/DHZW_assign_locations/README.md

 ## Analysis

-Scripts in $$`analysis/`$$ allow the extrapolation of trips from the located activities for comparison with mobility surveys.
+Scripts in [`analysis`](analysis) allow the extrapolation of trips from the located activities for comparison with mobility surveys.
 The tools permit plotting different distributions for the evaluation of distances and postcodes.

 ## Contributors {#contributors}